thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 title: About
 ---

 The Department of Statistics offers a free consulting service to students, academics, researchers, businesses and industry.
 Under the supervision of lecturers, final year B.Sc.
 Hons (Statistics) degree students provide assistance.
-You are encouraged to get-in-touch with SCS-SJP early in your research.
+You are encouraged to get-in-touch with SCS-USJ early in your research.
 Early engagement with a statistician can help you make the best decisions about design and methodology.
 It would be wise to talk to a consultant before you collect any data.

 #### Terms and conditions